 On one occasion I was camping with a few friends on a deserted beach on an island off the coast of Okinawa.
 Once the sun fell below the horizon, we set out, swimming to an area next to some coral rock cliffs.

 When you are first getting accustomed to spearfishing at night (or snorkeling for that matter), it is a little nerve-wracking not being able to see everything in your surroundings.
 So take it slow, and always stay calm.
 I usually take a few minutes to get accustomed to the water and the low visibility in the darkness.

-Another time my two friends and I went was spearfishing in an area near a seawall.
+Another time, my two friends and I went spearfishing in an area near a seawall.
 We spent a few hours swimming around in the dark, but saw very few fish, and caught nothing.
-Just because there are fish in a particular location in the day doesn't mean you can find them during the night.
+Just because there are fish in a particular location during the day doesn't mean you can find them at night.

 What You Need for Spearfishing at Night